gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideSecurityRpcXsrf.md

   }
 ```

-Method level annotations override RPC interface level annoatations.
+Method level annotations override RPC interface level annotations.
 If no
   annotations are present and the RPC interface contains a method that returns
   [`RpcToken`](/javadoc/latest/com/google/gwt/user/client/rpc/RpcToken.html) or its implementation, then XSRF token validation is
   performed on all methods of that interface except for the method returning